 This is true not just of Michael Jordan but every player in the GOAT conversation.
 No player has won a Championship let alone six without a little help from their teammates.
 Jordan was the only All-Star in his team when he was facing a Hall of Fame and All-Star stacked Celtics.
 When he was facing the Pistons he was also outnumbered by All-Stars and Hall of Famers with his young side.
 The year he got All-Star level help from Pippen, they took the defending champions to seven games, the following year they swept the same team.

-When you look at the five playoff losses of the Michael Jordan Chicago Bulls, three of them were to the eventual champions of that year and every year they faced a team with at least four current, future or former All-stars and at least three future Hall of Famers.
+When you look at the six playoff losses of the Michael Jordan Chicago Bulls, three of them were to the eventual champions of that year.
+Except for his rookie season, every year they lost they faced a team with at least four current, future or former All-stars and at least three future Hall of Famers.
 The first time Jordan had a player playing at an All-Star level was Scottie Pippen in 1989/90 and they took the Champions to seven games when the other three teams Detroit faced could only get two wins combined.

 How competitive were the opposition in both the East and West during the Bulls run?
 Did Jordan and Chicago face more or less resistance than those in other eras?
 This is almost impossible for me to qualify with any certainty because the absence of firsthand experience, footage, and statistics from the 50s/60s/70s that could allow a claim with any confidence.